apelegri/wechat-mini-program-wiki/README.md

 **Test it** to be sure that the data collected, is persisted within your Leancloud dashboard.

 ### Module
-A `module` is a variable that represents the current module.
-In Javascript a module is interpreted as **moving all related functions** into a file. `exports` is an object that will be **exposed as a module.** So whatever you assign to a `module.exports`, it will be exposed as a module.
+In Javascript a [module](https://medium.freecodecamp.com/javascript-modules-a-beginner-s-guide-783f7d7a5fcc) refers to a small units of independent, reusable code.
+It is interpreted as **moving all related functions** into a file. `exports` is an object that will be **exposed as a module.** So whatever you assign to a `module.exports`, it will be exposed as a module.
+In this case `module.exports` send the `Form` object  to Leancloud.

 ### Fetch data stored on Leancloud